kedro-org/kedro/docs/source/contribution/index.md

 - Start a conversation about the Kedro project on [GitHub discussions](https://github.com/kedro-org/kedro/discussions)
 - Make a pull request on the [`awesome-kedro` GitHub repo](https://github.com/kedro-org/awesome-kedro) to update the curated list of Kedro community content
 - Report a bug or propose a new feature on [GitHub issues](https://github.com/kedro-org/kedro/issues)
+- View the Kedro [security policy](../../../SECURITY.md) to report a security vulnerability.
 - [Review other contributors' PRs](https://github.com/kedro-org/kedro/pulls)
 - [Contribute code](https://github.com/kedro-org/kedro/wiki/Guidelines-for-contributing-developers), for example to fix a bug or add a feature
 - [Contribute to the documentation](https://github.com/kedro-org/kedro/wiki/Contribute-to-the-Kedro-documentation)